TYLPHE/linked-lists/README.md

 function LinkedList() {
   return {
     head: null,

-    // appends new node at the end of the list with value(v) append(v) {
+    // Append new node at the end of the list with value(v) append(v) {
       // ...code
     },

-    // prepends new node at the beginning of the list with value(v) prepend(v) {
+    // Prepend new node at the beginning of the list with value(v) prepend(v) {
       // ...code
     },

-    // returns total number of nodes in the list size() {
+    // Return total number of nodes in the list size() {
       // ...code
     },

-    // returns the first node in the list findHead() {
+    // Return the first node in the list findHead() {
       // ...code
     },

-    // returns the last node in the list tail() {
+    // Return the last node in the list tail() {
       // ...code
     },

-    // returns the node at the given index at(index) {
+    // Return the node at the given index at(index) {
       // ...code
     },

-    // removes the last element from the list pop() {
+    // Remove the last element from the list pop() {
       // ...code
     },

-    // returns true if the value is in the list and otherwise returns false. contains(v) {
+    // Return true if the value is in the list and otherwise returns false contains(v) {
       // ...code
     },

-    // returns the index of the node containing value, or null if not found find(v) {
+    // Return the index of the node containing value, or null if not found find(v) {
       // ...code
     },

-    // prints the linked list to the console toString() {
+    // Print the linked list to the console toString() {
       // ...code
     },

-    // inserts new node with the provided value at the given index insertAt(v, index) {
+    // Insert new node with the provided value at the given index insertAt(v, index) {
       // ...code
     },

-    // removes the node at the given index removeAt(index) {
+    // Remove the node at the given index removeAt(index) {
       // ...code
     },
   }
 }